 - The ESDD background, scope and methodology followed are elaborated in the Section 1. - Section 2 presents brief details about the Project.
-The results of the secondary information review, summary of the labour camp, EHSS practices adopted by the Company are also presented in this section. - Status of compliance of the project under the scope of work with the EHSS Legal Regulations is presented in the Section 3. - Section 4 presents the alignment of the project with IFC Performance Standards and WB-EHS guidelines. - A detailed E&S Action Plan addressing the identified non-compliances and non-conformances in the project under the scope of work indicating prioritization for each action has been presented in Section 5. - Project categorization is presented in Section 6. - Additional recommendations of the assessment are presented in Section 7.
+The results of the secondary information review, summary of the labour camp, EHSS practices adopted by the Company are also presented in this section. - Status of compliance of the project under the scope of work with the EHSS Legal Regulations is presented in the Section 3. - Section 4 presents the alignment of the project with IFC Performance Standards and WB-EHS guidelines. - A detailed E&S Action Plan addressing the identified non-compliances and non-conformances in the project under the scope of work indicating prioritization for each action has been presented in Section 5. - Additional recommendations of the assessment are presented in Section 6.